Tomb of the Red Queen: The Identity of the Red Queen

 The remains of the "Red Queen" and the objects in the tomb were taken to the laboratory of Mexican National Institute of Archeology and History for further study.
-The tomb was dated to between 600-700 AD by a comparison of the ceramic pottery with that found at other Maya sites.
+The tomb was dated to between 600 and 700 AD by a comparison of the ceramic pottery with that found at other Maya sites.
 The scientists conducted carbon-14 tests and facial reconstructions studies, and successfully extracted a sample of DNA from the collagen in her vertebrae.
 They were able to establish that she was about sixty years old when she died, and that she had a severe case of osteoporosis that stiffened her bones.
 They established that she consumed a large amount of meat in her diet, and had remarkably healthy teeth considering her age and the time in which she lived.
 There are no inscriptions in the burial chamber of other texts to establish with certainty who she was.

 It was certain that she was a person of importance.
 The pyramid where her burial chamber was located was next to that of Pakal the Great, and objects in the tomb - the funeral mask, diadem and other objects in the sarcophagus - were similar to those found in the tomb of Pakal.
 When the tomb was discovered it was suggested that she was the mother of Pakal, an important figure who had been co-ruler of the state for a time, but the DNA tests showed that the Red Queen did not have common DNA with Pakal.
-The current theory (August 2013) is that she was Ix Tz'akbu Ajaw, the wife of Pakal, and the grandmother of the last Mayan ruler.
+The current theory (August 2013) is that she was Ix Tz'akbu Ajaw, the wife of Pakal.
 Arnoldo Gonzalez Cruz and his team hope to find the tombs of the sons of Pakal in the yet-unexplored other temples of Palenque, which, if their DNA is intact, could confirm her identity.
 Her remains were returned to Palenque in June 2012, and buried in a different location, since the humidity inside the pyramid did not allow returning her remains to the sarcophagus.
 The mystery of her identity remains unresolved.